LoganCudia411/LoganCudia411/README.md

 UIUC ECE (May 2025)
 ------------------

-I am an aspiring programmer interested in AI, automation, and embedded software
+I am an aspiring programmer interested in AI, data engineering, and embedded software

 * 🌍  I'm based in Chicago, Illinois
 * ✉️  You can contact me at [llcudia2@illinois.edu](mailto:llcudia2@illinois.edu)
-* 🧠  I'm learning Cybersecurity and AI
+* 🧠  I'm learning ML and Python
 * 🤝  I'm open to collaborating on any software development projects

 ### Skills